Misha-Boyko/cs15l-lab-reports4/lab4.md

 ```
 bash te <tab> <enter>
 ```
+The "te" autocompletes to test.sh.
+The bash test.sh runs all of the tests again to show that the tests pass.
 ![Image](TestPass.png)
 Finally now that the changes have been fixed, we add, commit, and push the changes back to our repository:
 ```